 Contract costs include all direct materials, labor and subcontractor costs and an allocation of indirect costs related to contract performance.
 Customer-furnished materials are included in both contract revenue and cost of revenue when management concludes that the company is acting as a principal rather than as an agent.
 Revenue for uninstalled materials is recognized when the cost is incurred and control is transferred to the customer, which revenue is recognized using the cost-to-cost method.
 Certain costs associated with significant long-term service arrangements are capitalized and amortized across the life of the contract.
-Capitalized contract costs primarily relate to prepaid pre-launch integration and engineering services and launch services are capitalized and amortized over the term of the contract on a systematic basis that is consistent with the transfer of the goods and services to our end customer.
+Capitalized contract costs primarily relate to prepaid pre-launch integration and engineering services and launch services subcontracted with a third-party.
+Pre-launch integration and engineering services and launch services are capitalized over the term of the contract on a systematic basis that is consistent with the transfer of the goods and services to our end customer.
 Project mobilization costs are generally charged to the project as incurred when they are an integrated part of the performance obligation being transferred to the client.
 Costs to obtain a contract are expensed as incurred unless they are expected to be recovered from the customer.